tomisingloria/CISS-310/a8/ReadMe.md

 Above is a screenshot of some of the entires that present when the code is wrong.
 This entry includes the student's name, classificatiom, email, phone number, major, and residence hall.

+The different attributes and methods work together in order to allow this program to work, as seen in the code in the LeeStudents.java file.